Runtime Prevention

-In order to keep up with sophisticated attackers and ensure the security of modern cloud applications, organizations must detect attacks without relying on existing CVE signatures.
+To keep pace with sophisticated attackers and secure modern cloud applications, organizations must detect attacks without relying on existing CVE signatures.
+Signature-free runtime security protects against both known CVEs and CVE-less attacks, stopping exploit behavior that traditional signatures and WAF rules miss.

 WAF is not enough